gitpod-samples/Gitpod-Raycast-Extension/README.md

 1. Install Raycast to get started if you haven't 😉
 2. Navigate to the Raycast Store to Download the `Gitpod` extension
+3. While generating the GitHub Access Token, make sure to give the `user`, `admin` & `repo` access rights, else it may result in some weird behaviours.

 ### Currently Supported Features